21 Ways To Make Your Parent Child Date Go Great With Your Toddler!

 #1.
 30 Minute park trip.

-This is by far, the easiest. simplest. funnest (I know that’s not a word.) least stressful date to take your toddler on.
-Find a park that is NOT super busy, so you can focus on the quality time and bonding with your little.
+This is by far, the easiest. simplest. most fun, least stressful date to take your toddler on.
+Find a park that is NOT super busy, so you can focus on quality time and bonding with your little ones.

 #2.
 Go on a Mall Walk.